 Sedum erythrostictum (basionym), Sedum alboroseum, Sedum labordei, Sedum telephium subsp. alboroseum

 Hylotelephium erythrostictum, formerly known as Sedum erythrostictum, is a clump-forming, succulent perennial with thickening rootstock and roots.
-It produces a cluster of erect, unbranched stems up to 3.3 feet (1 m) tall and up to 0.4 inch (1 cm) in diameter.
+It produces a cluster of erect, unbranched stems up to 3.3 feet (1 m) tall and up to 0.4 inches (1 cm) in diameter.
 Leaves are pale green, up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) wide.
-Flowers are tiny, white or pale pink, up to 0.4 inch (1 cm) in diameter and appear from summer to fall.
+Flowers are tiny, white or pale pink, up to 0.4 inches (1 cm) in diameter and appear from summer to fall.

 USDA hardiness zones 3a to 10b: from −40 °F (−40 °C) to 40 °F (+4.4 °C).